nrealus/ai-planning-research-repo/README.md

 We also have some other ideas, but they're more suited for the STNU case, and it isn't clear to us yet how they could be adapted to PSTNs.
 Indeed, if we were in the STNU setting ("set bounded", not probabilistic uncertain durations), it could be possible to indicate to the CSP solver to not choose contingent random / variables during its decision phase (at least before all other variables have been set?), and to check whether (as a result of propagation) the domain size (interval) fo a contingent variable becomes smaller that the biggest contingent duration it participates it.
 This could be an extended "InvalidBoundUpdate" conflict in Aries.
 Another idea (still in STNU setting) could be to enhave the difference logic engine of the solver to check for "pseudo-controllability" during search, as not satisfying it would give an early indication of uncontrollability.

+There is also one accept that we haven't investigated yet, and hope that it's not going to introduce too much complexity.
+It's the possibility of specifying durations to be equal to a some function (for example, representing a duration, whose value may be calculated by some external module (?)).
+What impact would it have on our approach if this is done for controllable durations ?
+What would it be if it was done for uncontrollable durations (would we need to, for example, use conditional probabilities in our [2]-inspired algorithm ? and if so, would it even work ?)

 ## Non temporal uncertainty (planning aspect)

 "Non-temporal" uncertainty can actually be very broadly interpreted.
 Usually in planning, it is understood as a setting in which action effects are probabilistic or non deterministic.
 Depending on whether these effects are observable (as well as other complicated stuff), there can be several problems of interest.
 The most intuitive to imagine is the problem of finding a plan that whose execution is most likely to succeed.